 ACTING

-Stephanie, born to an Irish actor father and a celebrated film editor mother, shares a deep familial connection to the arts.
-Her brother, Michael Connell, further enriches the family’s artistic legacy as a feature film music editor.
+Stephanie was born into a family deeply rooted in the arts, with an Irish actor father and a celebrated film editor mother.
+Her brother, Michael Connell, continues this artistic legacy as a distinguished feature film music editor.

-Her journey into the world of the performing arts began with professional ballet training at the Hampshire Ballet School, which notably counts Anthony Dowell among its alumni.
-However, a heartbreaking setback in the form of a leg injury revealed the incompatibility of dance and skiing, leading her to pivot towards her true passion – acting.
+Stephanie’s journey into the performing arts began with professional ballet training at the Hampshire Ballet School, whose notable alumni include Anthony Dowell.
+However, a leg injury brought her ballet aspirations to an unexpected halt, revealing the incompatibility of dance and skiing.
+This turning point led her to discover her true passion: acting.

-Her theatrical roles include: Can’t See For Looking (SM/Co-Producer – Old Fire Station Oxford/The Cockpit), Home, I’m Darling (National Theatre/Theatre Clwyd/Bill Kenwright Productions UK No 1 Tour), Penetration (The Cockpit), An Inspector Calls (Oxford Playhouse); The Curious Case of Lady Fowler (2019 Tour); Go for it, Girl!
-(2018 Tour); Beneath the Blue Rinse (lighting technician and co-producer, 2018 Tour); The Wet Peacock and The Owl & Pussy-Cat: What Happened Next (2017 Tour); The Wet Peacock and Heart Broken, (2017 Tour); Silent on the Matter (Old Fire Station, Oxford); William Langland, Poet & Dreamer (Malvern Festival); Storyteller (Watermill); The Merry Wives of Essex (Watermill); Best Laid Plans (Soho Theatre); The Song of the Shore (Windsor Festival); The Nearly Man (Windsor Festival); The Merry Wives of Windsor (Salisbury); An Inspector Calls (Everyman Cheltenham & Oxford Playhouse); Table Manners (Wycombe Swan); Les Liaisons Dangereuses; Bold Girls; The Norman Conquest Trilogy, to name but a few.
+Her extensive theatrical experience includes performances in Can’t See For Looking (SM/Co-Producer – Old Fire Station Oxford/The Cockpit), Home, I’m Darling (National Theatre/Theatre Clwyd/Bill Kenwright Productions UK No. 1 Tour), Penetration (The Cockpit), An Inspector Calls (Oxford Playhouse), The Curious Case of Lady Fowler (2019 Tour), Go for it, Girl!
+(2018 Tour), Beneath the Blue Rinse (lighting technician and co-producer, 2018 Tour), The Wet Peacock and The Owl & Pussy-Cat: What Happened Next (2017 Tour), The Wet Peacock and Heart Broken (2017 Tour), Silent on the Matter (Old Fire Station, Oxford), William Langland, Poet & Dreamer (Malvern Festival), Storyteller (Watermill), The Merry Wives of Essex (Watermill), Best Laid Plans (Soho Theatre), The Song of the Shore (Windsor Festival), The Nearly Man (Windsor Festival), The Merry Wives of Windsor (Salisbury), An Inspector Calls (Everyman Cheltenham & Oxford Playhouse), Table Manners (Wycombe Swan), Les Liaisons Dangereuses, Bold Girls, and The Norman Conquest Trilogy, to name but a few.

-Film and television appearances include Raging Grace, Pfizer Pharmaceuticals, Vauxhall Heroes Ident, The Paradox Series, Rapture, Like a Rolling Stone, Isadora, Call of the Wild, Triple Zero, Angel Baby, GSOH, Shop Spank, National Trust Away Day, Halifax fp, Good Morning Australia, Oxy on the Spot and Living Dangerously.
+Her film and television credits include Raging Grace, Pfizer Pharmaceuticals, Vauxhall Heroes Ident, The Paradox Series, Rapture, Like a Rolling Stone, Isadora, Call of the Wild, Triple Zero, Angel Baby, GSOH, Shop Spank, National Trust Away Day, Halifax fp, Good Morning Australia, Oxy on the Spot, and Living Dangerously

 For full information on her acting credits, click any of the follow icons: